 The Democracy and Language Service is responsible for three specific fields, namely democracy, translation and language.
-We are responsible for undertaking the committees process and offer various support to the 75 councillors.
+We are responsible for undertaking the committees process and offer various support to 69 councillors now.
+The number of councillors has been reduced due to changes by the Boundary Commission.